Rwin-X/learning-notes/README.md

 my notes about
 python
 cybersecurity
-ai and something foe more
+ai and something for more